aaronsabellek/Google_Data_Analytics_Bellabeat_Case_Study/README.md

 The analysed users of FitBit fall into a wide range of activity levels, there is no specialization in very active or inactive levels.
 But **the majority are either low or normal in their activity level**.
 Also for a majority of users **spending most of the day sedentary** most is normal.

 #### 4.1.2 Steps per day
-The daily mean and median of each user's steps are calculated and stored in a new data frame.
+The daily mean of each user's steps is calculated and stored in a new data frame.
 A statistical summary is then created for an initial exploration of the data.
 ```{r}
 daily_steps <- daily_activity %>%
   group_by(id) %>%